 Molekule Air has an option, more specifically a mode, called “Auto Mode.”

 Honestly, I don’t know what the purpose of calling it “Auto Mode” is if it is not the auto mode we are expecting it to be.
-Since the Molekule does not have an air quality sensor, it is almost impossible to have an auto mode that will change the engine speed according to the air quality.
+Since the Molekule does not have an air quality sensor, it is almost impossible to have an auto mode that will change the fan speed according to the air quality.

 I can conclude with certainty that the automatic mode in the Molekule air purifier is essentially medium speed, and that is not automation.
 I have, however, done a little more detailed testing.
 When you switch on the Molekule, it asks you, “Have you moved?“, if you select “Yes,” the device starts working according to the preset settings, and if you choose “No,” the device offers three additional options regarding the size of the room.
 According to the room size, the device will determine the speed, which will be your auto mode setting.

 I tested whether the auto mode works with the same power with all three settings by measuring and comparing the power consumption.

 - Suppose you select <200 m2 ft.
 The Molekule in auto mode will operate with a power of about 19.8W, and I have the feeling that the fan speed in this mode is close to silent mode.

 - If you select 200 m2 ft. – 400 sq m ft.
 Molekule will operate in auto mode at approximately 21.2W, which is slightly more than the previous selection.

 - And if you select >400 sq. ft., the Molekule will use about 23W in auto mode, aka the maximum.
 The volume and fan speed will be closer to Boost mode than Quiet mode.